AdamAntinoo/neocom-infinity/ProjectControl/project.ports.md

 The project will provide all ports on the range 5200 to 5299.
 Digits for port assignment follow next rules.
 - The first two digits are always 5 and 2.
 - The third digit is for the functionality group.
 Like server, mocks and other services.
 Goes from 0 (main service) to 9.
-- The fouth and last digit is for the environment.
+- The fourth and last digit is for the environment.
     * Value **0** is for *PRODUCTION* environment
     * Value **1** is for development and local runs not deployed.
     * Value **2** for Acceptance testing.